 Under the GDPR, you have the following rights, which we will always work to uphold:

-- a) The right to be informed about our collection and use of your personal data.
-This Privacy Notice should tell you everything you need to know, but you can always contact us to find out more or to ask any questions using the details in Part 11.
+- The right to be informed about our collection and use of your personal data.
+This Privacy Notice should tell you everything you need to know, but you can always contact us to find out more or to ask any questions using the details below.

 Further information about your rights can also be obtained from the Information Commissioner’s Office or your local Citizens Advice Bureau.